Different Miter Saw Types and How to Select the Best One

 4. Dual Compound Sliding Miter Saw

 You get a miter table, sliding rails, and beveling that moves in both directions on a dual compound sliding miter saw.
 You may produce the opposite compound cut using the left angle without turning your material around.
-This helps you avoid some hassle and wasted time.
+You can save time and hassle by doing this.
 This saw can save you time when cutting more extended pieces of material if you like to make your crown and base molding cuts flat.

 Which Saw Size Should I Get?

 Consider the material you plan to cut and the nature of your work while examining the various miter saw models.
 Next, consider the compromises between portability and capacity.
-Why carry the extra weight if you rarely need to cut with a 12-inch sliding compound miter saw?
+Given how infrequently you need to make cuts with a 12-inch sliding compound miter saw, why carry the additional weight?

-An 8-1/2" sliding door provides the items you need for 85% or more of jobs.
+More than 85% of jobs can be completed with an 8-1/2" sliding door.
 A miter saw is, after all, a trim saw.
 Anyone who usually uses a miter saw on 2x lumber or other thicker materials either doesn't know how to use circular saw blades properly or performs specialized work.

 A 10-inch or 12-inch saw makes sense if you require the ability to perform vertical base and crown cuts.
 However, a sliding 8-1/2" saw makes more sense if you do most of your cuts "flat" on the base.
 It offers additional portability, which can help you save time and effort daily.

-- Purchase 12-inch saw if: You need to cut deeper material, like 112, and you don't mind a larger saw.
+- Get a 12-inch saw if: You don't mind a larger saw and you need to cut materials that are deeper, like 112.
 Additionally, this saw performs best when used with a stand.
 This size saw is commonly used to cut vertical crown height.

 - Purchase a 10-inch miter saw if: You desire a suitable balance between capacity and portability.